-We provides a diverse range of Electricity training courses, offering comprehensive vocational training in topics such as DC, Industrial Wiring AC, and Basic Motor Control.
+We provide a diverse range of Electrical training courses, offering comprehensive vocational training in topics such as DC, Industrial Wiring AC, and Basic Motor Control.
 These courses are an integral part of our Industrial Workforce Development program, designed to equip individuals with essential electrical knowledge and hands-on experience.
-Our Electricity courses cater to all skill levels, from beginners to experienced professionals, seeking to enhance their skills and expertise.
+Our Electrical courses cater to all skill levels, from beginners to experienced professionals, seeking to enhance their skills and expertise.

 This course aims to familiarize participants with the atomic theory, voltage, current and resistance in DC electrical topics while also giving participants the knowledge of safely work with more complex electrical circuits with a large focus on AC electrical topics.